gustavosbarreto/electric-webview/README.md

 `IpcTransportLayer` abstract class.
 See the existing IPC transport implementations to get some clue.

+# Use Cases

+* Web testing
+  - Browser automated testing done easy.
+* Page automation
+  - Access and manipulate web pages using DOM API.
+* Digital Signage
+  - Display Web content without distractions.
+* Kiosk Web Browser
+  - The users can only interact with a single web application.

 # Building

 Before building Instant WebView you need Qt 5.5 installed on the system.